-Prerequisite: Successful completion of 12 auto body technology credits and 2.5 GPA in auto body technology coursework
+Prerequisite: Successful completion of 12 AUTB credits and 2.5 GPA in AUTB coursework

 Work experience is an important part of any educational program.
 This internship is intended to give students extended experience in solving real world problems while working under the supervision of an employer and instructor.
 All work is to be performed in accordance with industry standards and guidelines.
-Students may be compensated for the hours worked and receive one (1) credit for each 60 credits worked up to three (3) credits.
+Students may be compensated for the hours worked and receive one (1) credit for each 60 hours worked up to three (3) credits.